WITH SPECIAL THANKS TO THE HARDMAN TRUST

 A tiny team runs the Hardman Trust (1.8 full-timers to be exact), whose efforts are made possible by voluntary assessors and loyal donors.
 Spending is stringent and minutely monitored: donations take a very smooth route to becoming awards.

-Give something today to see another story like Sara’s tomorrow, born from your contribution.
+Give something today to see another story like Sara’s tomorrow.